HenryChang6/HenryChang6.github.io/README.md

 # henrychang6.github.io
 ## This is my personal protofolio created by HTML,CSS and JS.
-## I'd done it in my freshman year in NCKU.
+## I'd done it during my freshman year in NCKU.